TEMPLE578/ObsidianGitSync/English.md

 Questions to ask when you analyze texts

-1. What type of tex
+1. What type of text is it?(Source and content)